"It was just total devastation": Maine community shaken by deadly building explosion

 A propane explosion that leveled a building in Maine narrowly missed a school bus that had just picked up kids.
-One firefighter was killed and eight others were hurt.
+One firefighter was killed and at least seven other people were hurt.
 The building had just been built.

 Cellphone footage taken right after the explosion in Farmington, Maine, shows debris falling like snow.
 Franklin County Sheriff Scott Nichols was one of the first on the scene.